abhisheks008/Play-With-Python/snake/README.md

 To play this game download snake.py and resources in the same directory.

-You also need to have pyjama installed in your computer.
+You also need to have pygame installed in your computer.
 Learn how to install pygame from [here](https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation)

 Open and run the file snake.py without making any modifications to it to ensure that everything is set up correctly.
 By "open and run" I mean do the following:
 * Go to your IDE.
 From the File menu, choose "Open".